MicroEJ/docs/PlatformDeveloperGuide/vgReleaseNotes.rst

 Compatibility
 -------------

-The C module `MicroVG-VGLite` fetches automatically by transitivity the other C modules.
+The C module ``MicroVG-VGLite`` fetches automatically by transitivity the other C modules.
-No need to fetch explicitly the other modules.
+No need to fetch explicitly the other modules (except the C module ``Harfbuzz``).
 An update of this C module updates (if necessary) the other C modules.
 The following table describes the compatibility versions between this C module and the MicroEJ VG Packs: